 Using Freelancer is very easy for both employers and freelancers.

-For an employer, its as simple as posting a project – most projects get their first bid in under 60 seconds.
-You then review the profile, reputation, portfolio etc of each bidder and award the job to the best freelancer.
-You can also chat with the freelancers in real-time through the Freelancer.com instant messaging system.
+For an employer, it’s as simple as posting a project – most projects get their first bid in under 60 seconds.
+You then review the profile, reputation, portfolio, etc of each bidder and award the job to the best freelancer.
+You can also chat with freelancers in real-time through the Freelancer.com instant messaging system.
 Once the project has been awarded, the next step is to create Milestone Payments.
 These payments are held by Freelancer.com until the project is completed.
 When the project has been completed and you’re fully satisfied with the outcome, you can “release” the Milestone to the freelancer and they will get paid.
 On the other hand, if you are not satisfied, you simply file a dispute and the money will be returned to you.
 This completely removes any risk of hiring online.

 For a freelancer, as soon as you’ve registered on the site and completed your profile, you can start browsing through jobs – and there are thousands of jobs to choose from.
 Once you see a job you like, the next step is to place a bid.
 If the employer likes your bid, they will hire you, and you will be prompted to accept the project.
 Once you have accepted, you should start working on the project.
-Its very important that you do the job to the absolute best of your abilities – this will not only ensure you get paid, but it will also entice the employer to leave you valuable feedback.
+You must do the job to the absolute best of your abilities – this will not only ensure you get paid, but it will also entice the employer to leave you valuable feedback.
 This feedback will help you get more jobs in the future.

 Q3.Who are your key stakeholders and how are you offering them value?

 Freelancer is a two-sided marketplace, and the main way we offer them value is by providing a platform on which they can meet and do business – even though the other party may live halfway around the world.
-We also provide value by building products that assist with seamless communication, that enhance trust, and that make hiring and working through the platform easier and safer.
+We also provide value by building products that assist with seamless communication, that enhance trust, and that makes hiring and working through the platform easier and safer.

 Q4.What is Freelancer’s biggest achievement to date?
 How did you go about accomplishing this?

 To date, Freelancer has grown to over 16 million users from around the world.
 For us, this means that we have provided an opportunity for over 16 million people to change their lives for the better by providing a platform that can help them build their businesses, augment their income or gain work experience in a particular field.
 These opportunities are often difficult to obtain or unavailable in the area in which they live.
-Freelancer.com breaks down geographical barriers that prevent people and businesses from reaching their potenital.
+Freelancer.com breaks down geographical barriers that prevent people and businesses from reaching their potential.
 Being part of our global network and having the chance to collaborate with people from other parts of the world opens countless possibilities for both employers and freelancers on our site.

 Because of our growing community, we’re driven to keep improving and expanding our products and services to continuously provide better value for our users.
 Recently, we launched local jobs where employers can find freelancers for location-based jobs like photography or wedding planning.
-Freelancer is also the first freelancing platform to have a video chat tool which allows a more efficient means of communication and collaboration between employer and freelancer.
+Freelancer is also the first freelancing platform to have a video chat tool that allows a more efficient means of communication and collaboration between employer and freelancer.

 Q5.What has been your biggest setback?
 How did you deal with it?

 This isn’t exactly a setback, but taking Freelancer to a global market comes with its own set of challenges.
 In every stage of growth, when we develop a product or communicate with our users, we put different languages, currencies, cultures, and local customs and practices into consideration.
 We want our users from around the world to be equally at ease when using Freelancer.
 To accomplish this, we have 40 regional portals, all translated to a native language like Polish, Japanese or Spanish.
-Members can use 19 different currencies on the site including US dollars, Euros, British Pounds and Indian Rupee, all the way through to Chilean Pesos and Malaysian Ringgits.
+Members can use 19 different currencies on the site including US dollars, Euros, British Pounds, and Indian Rupee, all the way through to Chilean Pesos and Malaysian Ringgits.
 We will continue to expand our multilingual and multicurrency offerings in the future.
 Our 24x7x365 support team speaks over 10 different languages.

 Freelancer primarily uses open source technologies — PHP, Python, MySQL, Redis, Memcached, Nginx, and Elastic Search are some of the main technologies used to run the site.